mdamapong/Dota_2_API/README.md

 > ## Project Description
 >
 > This is a Dota2 Steam game User account search app.
 This app will allow user to input they Steam account ID t o search for their Steam profile, solo competitive rank, leaderboard rank, rank tier, mmr estimate, competitive rank.
+> Project motivation: I love the game and I wanted to see what I can do to pull out my own game data.
+Unfortunately my data wan't accessible, however I can access high rank players.

+> Technologies React, js, css, html

+> Getting Started/Installation Instructions: folk to your repo and clone to your local file.

+> Contribution Guidelines: This app is only for learning.
+There are many things that can be improve.

 ## Link to the API plan